 The year 2020 was a tumultuous year across the board and all over the globe.
 The pandemic played havoc in most industries that have been reeling from the effects of lockdowns.
 In the few sectors that have bucked the general downward trend, it was Bitcoin that stood apart with some commendable, even astonishing, performances.

-So what does 2021 hold for Bitcoin and cryptocurrencies in general and what trends can we expect to see in the year?
-For starters, continuing with the buoyancy displayed even in a pandemic riddled 2020, Bitcoin opened 2021 with a surged to hit its highest ever price of $41,528 on January 8th, 2021.
+So what does 2022 hold for Bitcoin and cryptocurrencies in general and what trends can we expect to see in the year?
+For starters, continuing with the buoyancy displayed even in a pandemic riddled 2020, Bitcoin opened 2021 with a surge to hit a high price of $41,528 on January 8th, 2021 which later outperformed in May and then topped to $68,789.63 in November.

 The transformation from elitist to mainstream